cplusplus/parallelism-ts/README.md

 ## Editorial Changes

-* Various changes requested by ISO.
+* Fix typo in non-normative note.

 # Acknowledgements

-Thanks to Hubert Tong, Richard Smith, Casey Carter, and Jens Maurer for ISO-approved wording suggestions.
+Thanks to Jö Fahlke for identifying this change and to Matthias Kretz for reviewing it.